metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 | 256MB Micro SD Card | Storing photos and text | $4.50 | <a href="https://www.adafruit.com/product/5251"> Link </a> |

 # Starter Project: Retro Arcade Console
-My starter project was a Retro Arcade Console soldering kit, where I practiced soldering correctly.
-I had some troubles in the beginning with placing parts in the wrong place, but by asking for help, I was able to fix the problems in my project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QSVcFWAX7O8?si=au_ZTLx9YDTecXB0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <img src="20250618_115017cropped.jpg" width="226" height="300">

+My starter project was a mini retro arcade console.
 This project marked the first time I had to solder anything.
 Naturally I had some problems in the beginning, but I've learned how to make and recognize good soldering work, after soldering dozens of joints.
 One of the challenges with this project was when I soldered something upside-down, a semi-permanent mistake that I had no idea how to fix.
 But, with the help of my instructors, I was able to fix the problem and create a finished product I'm happy with.

 # Bill of Materials